christiangoran/thorin-flask-app/README.md

 when asked for password I need to enter the api key generated on the Heroku webpage.

-Heroku commands:

-- heroku apps (to see the apps available)

-- heroku apps: rename new_name_of_app --app current_name_of_app

-- git remote add heroku heroku_app_url

-- git remote -v
-should now show heroku as well and now we should be able to push project to Heroku

 ### Step 3 ###

 Before we can push to Heroku we need to create a requirements.txt with a list of all our dependensies